 Prior to applying to the day or evening school, all students should contact the Veterans' Affairs office for the correct procedures to follow in order to establish V.A. benefits.
 All new students eligible to receive V.A. benefits must contact the office of Veterans' Affairs after receiving their acceptance letters and registering for classes.
 All returning students receiving V.A. benefits must contact the Veterans' Affairs office after pre-registration for the upcoming semester.
 Registering with the College does NOT certify an eligible student for V.A. benefits for the upcoming semester.
 All eligible students must contact the V.A. office in person to initiate enrollment certification.
 Students must also be matriculated in a degree-granting program to receive their benefits.

-The Office of Veterans' Affairs is located within the Student Accounts Office in building 15, room 109, Garvey Hall South.
-If you have any questions please feel free to contact the Veteran's officer, Liz Almeida, at (413) 755-4393 or email her at firstname.lastname@example.org.
+The Office of Veterans' Affairs is located in building 27, room 161D.
+If you have any questions please feel free to contact Akeilee Murchison at 413-755-5343 or email her at firstname.lastname@example.org.

 NOTE: All students receiving V.A. benefits must contact the office of Veterans' Affairs before withdrawing from a course or terminating enrollment, and when changing an address, changing dependent status, or changing an academic program.

 All students should contact the Financial Aid Office to investigate eligibility for federal and state grants and scholarships.